sejarasakura/Artshop/README.md

 # Artshop
- An art shop program for show client and demo. written by C#
+ An art shop program for show client and demo. written by C# and asp.net

 # Good Practical C# code